As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

 3 Little-Known Facts About Beagle Shepherd Puppies

 Beagle Shepherds are not that well known as a breed, but then it just means that there is so much to learn about them.

 As an example, here are just three facts about the breed that you may just have never heard about before.

 - They can be used in more situations than pretty much any other dog.

-Both the Beagle and German Shepherd were bred to be used in a number of situations, and this mix is going to take the best of both breeds and slam them together into something exceptional.
+Both the Beagle and German Shepherd were bred to be used in several situations, and this mix is going to take the best of both breeds and slam them together into something exceptional.

 This can be a watchdog, guard dog, used to sniff out things, therapy dogs and even guide dogs if they are trained correctly.

-- They only have one real possible eye color.
+- They only have one real possible eye colour.

-While a number of dogs can have several potential eye colors, the Beagle Shepherd is not so lucky.
-Instead, they have one eye color and that is it, brown.
+While many dogs can have several potential eye colours, the Beagle Shepherd is not so lucky.
+Instead, they have one eye colour and that is it, brown.